Samer Libdeh: Early life

 Libdeh received his MA from Bradford University, his diploma from University of Castilla–La Mancha, and his BA from Jordan University.
 He also holds a Policy Analysis certificate from State University of New York.

 In 2005, he was awarded the prestigious Fulbright scholarship from the US State Department, and the American Political Science Association (APSA) Congressional Fellowship, where he served as a visiting fellow at the Washington Institute for Near East Policy and Legislative Fellow with US Congressman Joseph Crowley (D-NY).
 He then became a Senior Fellow at the Foundation for Defense of Democracies and the Center for Liberty in the Middle East.

 Name and ancestry

 Libdeh is a Palestinian-Jordanian family from northern European - Nordic-Germanic descent.
-In Arabic, 'Abu Libdeh' means the "Father of Mane", and in colloquial Egyptian it means the "Father of Kippah".
-One DNA study by University College London found that "part, or perhaps the majority" of Palestinians descend from "local inhabitants, mainly of Christians and Jews descent, who converted after the Islamic conquest.
-A personal study for Libdeh conducted by Genebase in Canada confirmed the family's genetic connection to German or French Evangelicals emigrated to Palestine during the 19th century.
-The study illustrated genealogical connections to families of Hurst, Thall, Schmidt, Tarr, Palmer, Milne and Clan Montgomery.
-Further, the family is traced back to the Davidic line and carries the Y-chromosomal Aaron.
-According to professor Hugh Montgomery's "The God-Kings of Europe: The Descendents of Jesus Traced Through the Odonic and Davidic Dynasties", members of the family line have also intermarried with the Carolingnian dynasty under King Charlemagne during the Middle Ages.
-Furthermore, according to the same study, his mother is descended from the Danish House of Estridsen.
+In Arabic, 'Abu Libdeh' means the "Father of Mane".

 Second track peace process

 He began his career in 1998 as a reporter for Alaswaq Business Daily in Jordan.
 He moved up the ranks to become the foreign desk editor.
 He covered the second Palestinian Intifada, the war in Iraq as well as domestic issues in Jordan.
 Samer became involved in the second track peace process in 1999 through the creation of Interaction Forum, an NGO dedicated to promoting understanding between Israeli, Arab and Palestinian peace activists.

 His activism led to his membership in the International Alliance for Arab-Israeli Peace, (Copenhagen Declaration), which advocated for the normalisation of relations between Arabs and Israelis.
 He participated in a number of meetings with senior Israeli politicians and activists from the Likud, Labor, and Kadima parties – advocating for a settlement to the Israeli-Palestinian problem.